xani-dev/python-3-exercises/Assignments.md

 # Python Intro III Assignments
-***Submit a PR for each exercise then switch partners*** The structure of your work is up to you.
+***Submit a PR for each exercise then switch driver/navigator roles*** The structure of your work is up to you.
 I suggest creating a new file for each exercise.
-Copy paste the usage into each file and run that individually.
+And then copy paste the usage into each file and run that individually.

 # Ex.
 1 Validation Exception
 Create a function called `validate_file()` which accepts a name of a file to validate.
 This function validates the